LinlinCH/LinlinCH.github.io/_pages/about.md

 ======
 * **2020 - present**

-  Ph.D. student, Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology
+  Ph.D. student in Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology

   Supervisor: [Prof. Jiang XU](https://eexu.home.ece.ust.hk/index.html)

 * **2016 - 2020**

-  Bachelor of Engineer, School of Optical and Electronic Information, Huazhong University of Science and Technology
+  Bachelor of Engineer in School of Optical and Electronic Information, Huazhong University of Science and Technology

 Teaching Assitant
 ======